SparebankenVest/azure-key-vault-to-kubernetes/README.md

       name: <name of azure key vault object to sync>
       type: <object type in azure key vault to sync>
       version: <optional - version of object to sync>
-      contentType: <only applicable when type is the special multi-key-value-secret - either application/x-json or application/x-yaml>
+      contentType: <only used when type is the special multi-key-value-secret - either application/x-json or application/x-yaml>
-  output:
+  output: # ignored by env injector, required by azure key vault controller
-    secret: # required for Basic mode (output is Kubernetes Secret)
+    secret:
-      name: <required - name of the kubernetes secret to create - defaults to this resource metadata.name>
+      name: <name of the kubernetes secret to create>
       dataKey: <required when type is opaque - name of the kubernetes secret data key to assign value to - ignored for all other types>
       type: <optional - kubernetes secret type - defaults to opaque>
 ```